[ecis2016.org] Here’s everything home buyers need to know about construction-linked payment plans

 In order to boost sales, builders came up with the idea of subvention schemes.
 These attracted buyers, as they did not have to make any payments till they got the keys of the house.
 This arrangement, which looked quite promising, however, had inherent issues, considering that there was no respite to buyers from paying the money despite project delays.
 Eventually, subvention schemes were banned in 2019, after the National Housing Bank asked housing finance companies to ‘desist’ from offering loans under such schemes.

-Read also : HDFC plot loan: All you want to know
+Read also : All you need to know about a share certificate

 Sales volumes in under-construction properties declined after subvention schemes were taken down, despite the many recurring appeals from developers to lift the ban.
 “It is obviously a welcome move, but the side-effect will be further drying up of funds for projects.
 It will also impact home buyers who do not want to or are unable to bear the burden of paying both, EMI and rent, during the construction of the house they have booked,” NAREDCO president Niranjan Hiranandani said, after the ban was imposed in July 2019.